dongwooc/lim/README.md

 ## Acknowledgments

-* Code based on matlab routines originally developed with Ely Kovetz
+* Code based on matlab routines originally developed with Ely Kovetz and python routines originally developed with Eric Switzer
 * Thanks to Dongwoo Chung and George Stein for debugging help